input-output-hk/cardano-sl/docs/configuration.md

 a different way, however you want).
 Overview of `initializer` is described [above](#initializer).

-In the following we describe how
+In the following, we describe how
 `avvmDistr` and `nonAvvmBalances` (fields in genesis data which determine balances and stakes) are computed from genesis spec.